 + PRO: High standard of inexpensive private healthcare

-Top-notch private healthcare is available in Poland from hospitals with superb medical staff and world-class equipment.
-Compared to other countries, private healthcare is relatively cheap, and expats who work for an international company or a well-regarded Polish company usually have a private healthcare package included in their employment.
+Healthcare in Poland offers a mixed picture, with private options standing out for quality.
+Top-notch private healthcare is available from hospitals with superb medical staff and world-class equipment.
+Compared to other countries, private healthcare is relatively cheap, and if you work for an international company or a well-regarded Polish company, you’ll usually have a private healthcare package included in your employment.
+The vast majority of expats opt for private coverage, accessing specialists within days rather than the months-long waits typical in the public system.

-- CON: Doctors often have poor bedside manner
+- CON: Doctors often have a poor bedside manner

 Polish doctors are not known for their bedside manner and may come across as unsympathetic.
-Progressive ideas about patient self-advocacy and ideas such as birth plans and keeping the patient informed are not common in Poland.
-Expats should expect to be treated with brusqueness or impatience, even in the private system.
+Progressive ideas about patient self-advocacy, such as birth plans and keeping the patient informed, are not common in Poland.
+You should expect to be treated with brusqueness or impatience, even in the private system.
+Preventive care approaches also lag behind Western European standards, with less emphasis on patient education and health promotion.

 Transport and driving in Poland